tablatronix/3dmodels/README.md

 You can run an led strip on any of 3 sides ( which ever sided you are not using to mount ), I recommend using captive slide in nuts for the mounts, and not the twist insert ones.
-I think I uses steel washers in side the mount holes to distribute the force when screwing them in.
+I think I used steel washers in side the mount holes to distribute the force when screwing them in.

 I will try to add more models and details on hardware when I have time.